-When we voluntarily use our muscles, our brain’s cortex can reset the length of the areas we target.
-It’ll actually create chemicals of relaxation so we relax our self back to comfort.
+When you voluntarily use your muscles, your brain’s cortex can reset the length of the areas you target.
+Your brain will create chemicals of relaxation so you relax your self back to comfort and gain greater control.

 Somatics movement classes

-All you have to do is listen, follow along and let your muscles go along for a somatics journey which can give you the reverse way to feeling free once again.
+Whether you go our book or our movement classes which target the brain’s cortex; all you have to do is follow along and let your muscles go along for a somatics journey which can give you the reverse way to feeling free once again.